Williamllq/sri-lanka-hotel/README.md

 - Ensure each commit has a clear commit message
 - Test your changes before merging
 - Pull Requests should include relevant feature descriptions or issues fixed
+- The gallery implementation uses localStorage for efficiency - avoid using the memory-intensive synchronization scripts

+## Gallery Implementation

+The "Discover Sri Lanka" gallery section has been optimized to solve memory issues:

+1. **Memory-Efficient Approach**: The simple-gallery.js script provides a lightweight implementation that avoids the memory issues present in earlier versions.
+2. **Data Sources**: Images are loaded from localStorage (sitePictures or adminPictures), with fallback to default images if needed.
+3. **Features**:
+   - Category filtering (All, Scenery, Wildlife, Culture, Food, Beach)
+   - Image carousel with automatic rotation
+   - Responsive design for all device sizes
+   - Thumbnail navigation

 ## License